The Ultimate In Birding Tours

 Mount Aural: Days 3-4 At 1813m, Phnom Aural (or Aoral) is the tallest peak in Cambodia.
 To protect the biodiversity of these remote and still largely forested mountains, the Phnom Aural Wildlife Sanctuary was established.

-We will spend two nights at our second campsite which is in the midst of beautiful primary montane forest with many huge forest giants.
+We will spend two nights at our second campsite, which is in the midst of a beautiful primary montane forest with many huge forest giants.
 Pileated Gibbons are still quite common on the mountain and their strange, evocative calls add to the atmosphere of this special place.

 Here in the upper part of the Cardamom Mountains, one of our prime targets will be the endemic Cambodian Laughingthrush.
 This species, which has a tiny range, has been seen by very few birders, but we should have several encounters with different groups.